-A large percentage of Namibia's land dedication goes to nature reserves and communal conservancies, protecting wildlife and ecosystems.
+A large percentage of Namibia's land dedication goes to protected areas and communal conservancies, protecting wildlife and ecosystems.

 Waste management infrastructure is developing; it is still restricted outside major urban centers like Windhoek.
-Practice responsible disposal.
+Exercise responsible disposal.

-Namibia is one of the driest countries in sub-Saharan Africa.
-Water scarcity is a significant issue; use water mindfully.
+Namibia is among the driest countries in sub-Saharan Africa.
+Shortage of water is an important issue; use water mindfully.

 Make choices that align with sustainable travel principles.